voroshkov/Chorus-RF-Laptimer/README.md

 Controls on the tabs are mostly self-explanatory.
 Still some clarifications might be useful:

-- **Enable device sounds**: check to enable device buzzers.
+- **Enable device sounds**: tick to enable device buzzers.
 - **Minimal Lap Time**: use +/- to increase/decrease minimal lap time.
 Set enough time to let a drone leave the "above-threshold RSSI area" after lap time is captured.
-- **Skip first lap**: check if start table is located before the start/finish gate (first lap time will be skipped because it's not a full lap); uncheck if start table is located right behind the laptimer (first lap time will be tracked only after minimal lap time is passed).
+- **Skip first lap**: tick if start table is located before the start/finish gate (first lap time will be skipped because it's not a full lap); untick if start table is located right behind the laptimer (first lap time will be tracked only if minimal lap time is passed after the race start).
 - **RSSI Threshold**: use +/- to fine-tune RSSI threshold.
 - **Set/Clear**: tap to capture/clear currently measured RSSI value as a threshold.
 - **Calibrate Timers**: different Arduino devices have different oscillators accuracy and it may slightly deviate from 16MHz.
 In order to make sure that same timespan is measured equally on different devices, you need to calibrate them before the race.